leon-ai/leon/packages/knowledge/README.md

 ```
 (en-US)
 - "On Wolfram Alpha search for the integral of cos(x)"
-- "On Wolfram Alpha search for the age of Barack Obama"
+- "On Wolfram Alpha search for Barack Obama's age"

 ```

+#### Requirements
+- wolframalpha

 #### Options
 - `app_id`: Your app id.